 Is It Good?
 Good (5/8)

-The more-is-less sequel (#7), prequel (#8), and spinoff (#5) have tarnished its reputation a bit, but the first Kingsman is probably the purest distillation of the Matthew Vaughn ethos: Exhausting but quickly-moving plotting, joyful high energy, kinetic and low-grit violence, and wanton adolescent impishness in storytelling that toes up to parody without every crossing the line.
+The more-is-less sequel (#7), prequel (#8), and spinoff (#5) have tarnished its reputation a bit, but the first Kingsman is probably the purest distillation of the Matthew Vaughn ethos: Exhausting but quickly-moving plotting, joyful high energy, low-grit violence, and wanton adolescent impishness in storytelling that toes up to parody without every crossing the line.
 It’s in service of an old-school Bond pastiche with a deliberate “Make Spies Fun Again” mission.
-I found it to be a bit tiring and try-hard overall (which really carries in my review), but still well-executed, terrifically cast, and a blast to watch.
+I found it to be a bit tiring and try-hard overall (which really carries in the tone of my full review), but still well-executed, terrifically cast, and a blast to watch.
 It launched Vaughn’s signature film franchise, but was his last real hit before the wheels came off the critical and box office returns.

 1. X-Men: First Class (2011)